-Example of a Summary of relevant experience
+Example of a typical summary

 My name is Jonathan Withers FRICS and I am Director in Charge of the Skelmersdale office of Ramsbottom Price where I am based five days a week.
 My company has four offices overall, three of which deal with residential and my two colleagues and I deal with the commercial side of the business.